bancaditalia/secp256k1-frost/src/modules/frost/README.md

 - [x] `compute_group_commitment()`
 - [x] `compute_challenge()`

-> TODO: Currently, we do not implement compute_challange as expected by BIP-340,
-> which initializes SHA256 with fixed midstate (SHA256("BIP0340/challenge")||SHA256("BIP0340/challenge"))

 #### Two-Round FROST Signing Protocol (Section 5 of IETF Standard)

 - [x] `commit()`: in our implementation, this function is named `secp256k1_frost_nonce_create()`